Drew A. Anderson

 What I love about real estate law is working on deals, and then walking around the City, seeing a building, and thinking, ‘I helped make that happen.’

-Drew joined Murray Plumb & Murray in 1990 and today is a partner and the firm’s Managing Director.
+Drew joined Murray Plumb & Murray in 1990 and today is a partner.
 Drew thrives on working with others to achieve a common goal, the diversity of his work, and putting clients at the center of everything he does.
 His tenure includes more than 30 years of experience in commercial real estate and corporate law.
 Underscoring all of his work is a steadfast commitment to client service, relationships, and open communication.

 Drew practices in a wide variety of real estate areas including: